-Serena is a Lecturer in International Development and Economics at the University of Westminster's School of Organisations, Economy and Society.
-Before joining Westminster University, she held a post-doctoral position at the University of Oxford's Department for International Development, where she was involved in a EU FP7-funded project seeking to investigate the impact of Foreign Direct Investment on local labour markets in Ghana.
+Serena is a Lecturer in Economics and International Development at the University of Westminster's School of Organisations, Economy and Society.
+Before joining the University of Westminster, she held a post-doctoral position at the University of Oxford's Department for International Development, where she was involved in a EU FP7-funded project seeking to investigate the impact of Foreign Direct Investment on local labour markets in Ghana.
 Serena obtained her PhD and MSc from the University of Manchester and her BA from the University Federico II (Naples, Italy).
 She also has held research consultancy roles with Oxford Policy Management and a number of United Nations' organisations, including UNU-WIDER, the World Food Programme, and UNDP.

 Serena welcomes PhD proposals in the following research areas:

 i) Globalisation, transnational investment, informal sector, employment conditions, knowledge transfer